radecki3/StargazingV1/README.md

 METHODS:

-Here, I use a combination of Python and SQL to return a rating, as well as some supplemental information, regarding stargazing potential on a given night given a particular location.
+Here, I use a combination of Python and SQL to return a rating, as well as some supplemental information, regarding stargazing potential on a given night given a particular location in the United States.

+I also use NAAO public weather data, moon cycle calculations, and dark sky calculations to accomplish this.

-This may not be the most efficient method of accomplishing this task and so, in the StargazingV2 repo, I have a second version which does the above in one Python script.
+This may not be the most efficient method of accomplishing this task and so, in the StargazingV2 repo, I have a second version which does the above in one Python script, without the use of SQL.